kvasilas/RPI_home_theater/README.md

 - get wireless mouse and keyboard.
 - maybe add light controls to it?

-Make big window buttons to fill up the screen of:
+## Media paths
+Mian applications already intergrated
 - amazon prime
 - netflix
-- hulu
 - youtube
+- xbox
+- wii

+others
+- hulu (search)
 - sonos
+- spotify
+- prime music
+- crackle (search)
 - ...  media

-maybe see if you can go xbox? idk how possible that is.  actually if i have a wireless hdmi switcher it might just work through the wires and gpio then computer to use as pc
+## Other Ideas
+for xbox/ wii use an hdmi switcher, break apart and then attach wires to the leads and buttons.
+Use arduino/ arduino nano to control the switcher.
+The cycle breakdown and flow chart is in the code

-search bar to look for a specific title ie: firestick
+search bar to look for a specific title ie: firestick - intergrate the loading screen in

-use pictures and icons to make it look nicer

 partical app intergration as a phone based mobile remote

-sony crackle?

 l1 = QLabel(self)

 run python on boot kodi
 https://forum.kodi.tv/showthread.php?tid=283268

+have script poll the device to decide aspect sizes.